 Tom Jolliffe revisits the Universal Soldier franchise…

-With a 4K release for the cult classic due soon, as well as the release of director Roland Emmerich’s WWII epic Midway, now seems a good time to revisit the original Universal Soldier, and the eclectic sequels it spawned.
+With today’s home entertainment release of director Roland Emmerich’s WWII epic Midway, now seems a good time to revisit the original Universal Soldier, and the eclectic sequels the director’s 1992 sci-fi action film spawned.

 The early 90’s.
 In the wake of Terminator 2: Judgment Day came Universal Soldier.
 It was a lower budget (albeit still fairly hefty) action sci-fi that saw reanimated dead soldiers being used by an off record Government agency.
 Stripped of all soul and humanity, and wiped of memory, the soldiers become essentially cyborgs needing constant cooling to account for their new found strength, stamina and regenerative powers.
 Complications arise when two of the Nam vet re-animated soldiers get flashbacks to the war and their own personal conflict resurfaces.
 Those two of course, were Jean-Claude Van Damme and Dolph Lundgren (as Luc Devereaux and Andrew Scott respectively).